GLOBAL MARKETS-Stocks and bonds slump, dollar hot as rate fever takes hold

 Two-year U.S. yields US2YT=RR surged to around 3.49%, the highest since late 2007 and far above the 10-year US10YT=RR at 3.13%.
 Yields also jumped across Europe.
 GVD/EUR

+The Dutch September gas delivery contract TRNLTTFMc1 dropped as much as 11% as Germany's economy minister said he expects prices to fall soon as Germany is making progress on its storage targets, with facilities nearly 83% full and set to hit its 85% Oct.
+1 target in early September

-European gas prices dropped on Monday, but those fears saw natural gas futures in Europe surge 38% last week, adding further fuel to the inflation bonfire.
+Supply fears pushed natural gas futures in Europe 38% higher last week, adding further fuel to the inflation bonfire as a three-day halt to Russian natural gas supplies through its main pipeline to Europe will start on Wednesday.
 NG/EU

-Focus this week is on a three-day halt to Russian natural gas supplies through its main pipeline to Europe starting on Wednesday.
+German benchmark power prices, meanwhile, breached 1,000 euros per megawatt hour for the first time on Monday.

 "I struggle to understand the sense of sharp (ECB) interest rate hikes.
 The big problem is energy supply, and right now it doesn't look we can get out any time soon," said Carlo Franchini, head of institutional clients at Banca Ifigest in Milan.